-The algorithm is based on two key ideas: normalizing a shape about its diameter and the notion of the ε -envelope.
+The algorithm is based on two key ideas

+- to efficiently handle the noise effects and to ensure rotation, translation and scale invariance we normalize a shape about its diameter and - to efficiently implement the matching based on the average distance measure (5) presented in Section 2 we use the notion of the ε -envelope.

 Normalizing about the diameter.
-In order to match a query shape to the shapes in the database, some kind of "normalization" is applied so that the matching is translation-, rotation-, and scaling-independent.
-In [12], Mehrotra and Gary normalize each shape about each of its edges: they translate, rotate, and scale the shape so that the edge is positioned at ((0,0),(1,0)).
-Although this approach gives good results in many cases, it would fail to retrieve the distorted shape on the right of Figure 2, if the shape on the left of the figure was used as the query shape.
+In order to match a query shape to the shapes in the database, some kind of "normalization" is applied so that the matching is translation-, rotation- and scalingindependent.
+In (Gary and Mehrotra, 1995), Mehrotra and Gary normalize each shape about each of its edges: they translate, rotate, and scale the shape so that the edge is positioned at ((0,0),(1,0)).
+Although this approach gives good results in many cases, it would fail to retrieve the distorted shape on the right of Fig. 2, if the shape on the left of the figure was used as the query shape.
 In our retrieval system, instead of normalizing about the edges, we normalize about the diameter of the shape, i.e., by translating, rotating, and scaling so that the pair of shape vertices that are farthest apart are positioned at (0,0) and (1,0).
-This ensures better results, because the diameter is less susceptible to local distortion (like the one shown in Figure 2), which is very common in shapes extracted via automated image processing techniques.
+This ensures better results, because the diameter is less susceptible to local distortion (like the one shown in Fig. 2), which is very common in shapes extracted via automated image processing techniques.